lukasz-migas/ORIGAMI-MS/site-source/index.md

 - Easy-to-use graphical user interface to control data acquisition
 - Enable quicker acquisition of CIU/aIMS-type datasets on Waters Synapt instruments
-- All activation data is contained within ONE file which simplifies analysis and storage [see note]
+- All activation data is contained within ONE file which simplifies analysis and storage
 - Multiple built-in methods to increase signal-to-noise during data acquisition

 !!!
 Note